 The NAACP’s points about the flying of the Confederate flag are valid.
 If a swastika was flying in front of the New York legislative building and Jews raised a stink, no one would say a peep.
 The NAACP should be given the same type of respect.[23]

 While the boycott brought attention to the issue of how the Confederate flag was revered by South Carolina, it did not bring about its downfall.
-One by one, groups that had initially participated in the boycott broke ranks.
+Slowly, groups that had participated in the boycott went back on their decision.
 In 2009, the Atlantic Coast Conference brought its baseball tournament back to South Carolina after initially respecting the boycott.
 According to the Winston-Salem Chronicle, Lonnie Randolph, president of the South Carolina chapter of the NAACP, stated in response to this decision, “Initially, they supported the cause of respect, decency and equality for all people.
-Have they resorted to their old
+Have they resorted to their old policy where they didn’t always feel that way?”[24]

 Olivia Haynie